aswinkarthik/csvdiff/README.md

 - `json`: JSON serialization of result
 - `legacy-json`: JSON serialization of result in old format
 - `rowmark`: Marks each row with ADDED or MODIFIED status.
+- `rowmark-with-header`: Marks each row with ADDED or MODIFIED status.
+Always print the first line(csv header).

 ## Miscellaneous features